SkyboundLab/voile/README.md

 ### For Data Pack Developers

 Using Voile for your data pack is easy.
 Simply download the latest jar for your version of Minecraft from the releases page (Modrinth and CurseForge soon) and include it in your instance's `mods` folder.
-You can then use the power and condition types in your data pack.
+You can then use the new types in your data pack.

 Voile depends on Apoli, so make sure to grab that as well.
 Apoli is included with Origins.